 Our Educators strive to provide high-quality childcare in a safe and loving family environment where they are compassionate, patient, encouraging, motivated to plan, implement and reflect programs that support children’s wellbeing, development and learning.
 All learning environments and programs reflect the National Quality Framework and its related curriculum frameworks (Early Years Learning and My Time our Place) valuing the importance of play.

 We foster an environment where all children feel safe, comfortable, happy, nurtured, valued and have the opportunity to develop skills at their own pace.
 A variety of educational and age-appropriate activities focused on their individual interests and needs are provided.
 We encourage children to develop a strong sense of identity to enable them to become global citizens with shared responsibilities to the community, environment and sustainability.

-We recognise that parents are a child’s first educator, so the scheme works closely with parents/guardians to ensure that the family’s values and beliefs are adhered to.
+We recognise that parents are a child’s first educator, so the Service works closely with parents/guardians to ensure that the family’s values and beliefs are adhered to.
 Parents are able to feel confident that their children are gaining the necessary skills to become confident, active, proficient members of the community.
 We embrace the diversity that each child brings to their learning and encourage all families of diverse cultures and various ethnical groups to include their experiences so that they can be explored by the children.